lisajulia/opm-python-documentation/python/sphinx_docs/docs/embedded-python.rst

 In order to enable the PYACTION keyword:

-1. OPM flow must be compiled with the cmake switches -DOPM ENABLE EMBEDDED PYTHON=ON and -DOPM ENABLE PYTHON=ON, the default is to build with these switches set to OFF.
+1. OPM Flow must be compiled with the cmake switches -DOPM ENABLE EMBEDDED PYTHON=ON and -DOPM ENABLE PYTHON=ON, the default is to build with these switches set to OFF.
+You can also change these settings in the CMakeLists.txt of opm-common.

 2. The keyword PYACTION must be added to the SCHEDULE section: